MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/HumanResourcesAdvanced/hr-how-to-assign-union-codes-to-employees.md

 ---
-    title: How to: Assign Union Codes to Employees | Microsoft Docs
+    title: How to Assign Union Codes to Employees | Microsoft Docs
     description: You can set up union codes for the various trade and labor unions that your employees belong to.
     services: project-madeira
     documentationcenter: ''